YottaDB/YDBDoc/MessageRecovery/errors.rst

 LOWSPC, WARNING: Database DDDD has less than PPPP% of the total block space remaining.
 Blocks Used: UUUU Total Blocks Available: AAAA

-Operator log Information: The database has UUUU block in use and is appoaching its current limit of AAAA blocks.
+Operator log Information: The database has UUUU blocks in use and is appoaching its current limit of AAAA blocks.
 When the database reaches the 88% size threshold, and for every 1% increase in size and beyond, YottaDB reports the blocks used in the LOWSPC warning as the sum of the data blocks and the local bit map blocks.

 Action: Purge data if possible.
 Consider a MUPIP REORG to compact the remaining data.
 Investigate whether migrating to a database created by a current version has a higher limit.
 Move some data to another, possibly new, region and delete it from this one.